datsoftlyngby/soft2019fall-bi-teaching-material/week41/assignment_7/README.md

 Split the remaining (many!) rows in _training_ and _test_ data.

 With your _training_ and _test_ data set, train your model and evaluate (test) it.
-Determine its performance by inspecting the either the ROC curve -- if data are balanced, or the Precision-Recall curve -- if data are un-balanced.
+Determine its performance by either:
+  1. _If you made a binary classifier model;_ inspecting the ROC curve -- if data are balanced, or the Precision-Recall curve -- if data are un-balanced.
+  2. _If you made a multi-level classifier model;_ inspecting the confusion matrix and compute _accuracy_, _precision_, and _recall_, for all classes (remember 3 classes => 3x3 conf.mat.).

 ### Part 4: Report your findings (BI)
 Plot your predicted classes, for the 50 rows per class you kept aside (_validation_ data), on a map of Denmark.
+Also plot true class of the price change next to the predicted class (with a different symbol fx).

 Use your knowledge of visualization taxonomy to color, size and place the points on the map.
-Also plot true class of the price change next to the predicted class.

 Write a brief 5-10 lines report, on your findings and conclusions from your prediction validation.

 ### Part 5: House Keeping
-Clean up your work space when you're done, if you chose AML or other paid ML as-a-service.
+Clean up your work space when you're done, if you chose AML or other paid ML as-a-Service.
 You don't want unnecessary waste of resources, which you might want to use at a later time.
 And you definitely should avoid paying for it...

 ## Hand-in Procedure